Drew Sullivan: College career

-The following season would prove to be much more successful than the previous when he established himself as Villanova's best perimeter defensive player in 2001–02.
-He was the only Wildcat to start all 32 contests and connected on .529 of his field goal attempts, chalking up a 5.65 PPG average, or a combined total of 181 points throughout the season.
+The following season would prove to be much more successful than the previous when he established himself as Villanova's best perimeter defensive player in 2001–02.He was the only Wildcat to start all 32 contests and connected on .529 of his field goal attempts, chalking up a 5.65 PPG average, or a combined total of 181 points throughout the season.

-Sullivan started the season well, when he contributed six points and six rebounds in 59–57 win over Dayton on 24 November 2001.
+Sullivan started the season well, when he contributed six points and six rebounds in a 59–57 win over Dayton on 24 November 2001.
 His key steal on Dayton's last offensive possession gave the Wildcats a chance to win on a final trip down the floor and his 28 minutes established a new career high as did his point total.
-Three days later Andrew better his minutes record, logging a career high 39 minutes in a 61–58 overtime loss against La Salle University.
+Three days later Sullivan better his minutes record, logging a career-high 39 minutes in a 61–58 overtime loss against La Salle University.

-Later that season Andrew came within a whisker of his first career double-double, with nine points and nine rebounds in a 71–59 loss at University of Pittsburgh on 2 February 2002 and a week later helped hold Jason Kapono to nine points on 3-of-9 shooting in 58–57 Villanova victory over UCLA.
+Later that season Sullivan came within a whisker of his first career double-double, with nine points and nine rebounds in a 71–59 loss at University of Pittsburgh on 2 February 2002 and a week later helped hold Jason Kapono to nine points on 3-of-9 shooting in 58–57 Villanova victory over UCLA.
 Sullivan's season finished in a 72–70 loss to Connecticut in Big East tournament on 7 March 2002 where he produced nine rebounds and four points.